-Finally, while our work endogenizes the impact of bankruptcy exemption on leverage in the economy, an interesting research issue would be to consider the role of central bank as a lender of last resort in averting a financial crisis.
-Expectations about central bank interventions may influence ex-ante leveraging behavior; in particular, while the lender of last resort might be able to diminish the ex-post fire-sale induced spillovers to the real economy, its expectation might raise even greater ex-ante leverage in intermediaries aggravating the fire-sale problem.
+Finally, while our work endogenizes the impact of bankruptcy exemption on leverage, an interesting research issue to consider would be the role of the central bank as a lender of last resort in averting a financial crisis.
+Expectations about central bank interventions may influence examte leveraging behavior; in particular, while the lender of last resort might be able to diminish the ex-post fire-sale induced spillovers to the real economy, its expectation might raise even greater ex-ante leverage in intermediaries aggravating the fire-sale problem.
 How such moral hazard would interact with safe harbor provisions in repo financing is a fruitful area for future inquiry.